Unraveling Anomalies in Time: Unsupervised Discovery and Isolation of Anomalous Behavior in Bio-regenerative Life Support System Telemetry: Methodology

-denote the set of temporally aligned anomalies assigned to the same cluster, where $c(S^i_{m,n}) = c(S^j_{m,n})$, with $c(S^i_{m,n})$ indicating the cluster of subsequence $S^i_{m,n}$.
-The SAAI of a clustering solution of univariate anomalous subsequences in the set of time series $\mathcal{X} = \{X_1, ..., X_d\}$ is defined as:
+denote the set of temporally aligned anomalies assigned to the same cluster, where $c(S^{(i)}_{a_i,b_i}) = c(S^{(j)}_{a_j,b_j})$, with $c(\mathcal{S}^{(i)}_{a_i,b_i})$ indicating the cluster of subsequence $\mathcal{S}^{(i)}_{a_i,b_i}$.
+The SAAI of a clustering solution of univariate anomalous subsequences in the set of time series $\mathcal{T} = \{\mathcal{T}^{(1)}, ..., \mathcal{T}^{(D)}\}$ is defined as:

 Here, the first term $\frac{|A^*_S|}{|A_S|}$ evaluates the ratio of temporally aligned anomalies in the same cluster among all temporally aligned anomalies.
-The second term serves as regularization, accounting for small cluster sizes ($\frac{1}{k}$) and clusters containing only a single anomaly ($\frac{n_\mathds{1}}{k}$), where $n_\mathds{1}$ represents the number of single-element clusters. $\lambda_2$ is added to enable the comparison of SAAI values with different weights $\lambda_1, \lambda_2$, allowing adjustment of the influence of the penalty term.
-In our experiments detailed in Section \ref{sec:results}, we set $\lambda_1 = \lambda_2 = 0.5$.
+The second term serves as regularization, accounting for small cluster sizes ($\frac{1}{K}$) and clusters containing only a single anomaly ($\frac{n_\mathds{1}}{K}$), where $n_\mathds{1}$ represents the number of single-element clusters.
+The parameter $\lambda$ allows adjusting the influence of the penalty term. $(1-\lambda)$ is added to scale the value of SAAI to the interval $[0,1]$, enabling the comparison of SAAI values with different weights $\lambda$.
+In our experiments detailed in Section \ref{sec:results}, we set $\lambda = 0.5$.

 The rationale behind this measure is, although we lack knowledge of the real anomaly clusters, we hypothesize that temporally aligned anomalies in similar measurements - such as those from the same sensor types - should cluster together, as they likely represent the same anomaly.
-Higher values indicate better clustering solution.
-In Appendix~\ref{appendix:saai_intuition} we provide examples and further information to interpret SAAI. \\\\ The \textbf{Gini-Index}, initially used in economics to measure socioeconomic inequality \cite{Sitthiyot2020}, is a metric for statistical dispersion or imbalance.
-Given a set of discrete values $X = {x_1, x_2, \dots, x_n}$, it is defined as:
+Higher values indicate better clustering solutions.
+In the supplementary materials~\ref{appendix:saai_intuition} we provide examples and further information to interpret SAAI. \\\\ The \textbf{Gini-Index}\cite{Sitthiyot2020} is a metric for statistical dispersion or imbalance.
+Given a set of discrete values $X = {x_1, x_2, \dots, x_K}$, it is defined as:

 The Gini-Index ranges from 0 to 1, with lower values indicating more equal distribution and higher values suggesting greater inequality.
-We utilize the Gini-Index to evaluate cluster size imbalance across various clustering solutions by applying Equation \ref{eq:gini} to the cluster sizes of each solution.
+We use the Gini-Index to evaluate cluster size imbalance across various clusterings by applying Equation \ref{eq:gini} to the cluster sizes $x_1=|C_1|, \dots, x_K=|C_K|$ of each solution.